ekchang/ekchang.github.io/_posts/2018-03-25-styling_textinputlayout.markdown

 ### Error Cursor Color?

-Have `colorControlHighlighted` also point to a selector that takes advantage of the new error state we've created, similar to `hint_color`.
+Have `colorControlActivated` also point to a selector that takes advantage of the new error state we've created, similar to `hint_color`.

 ### Summary